Hitchgernn/attentumn-study-focus/README.md

 ## Overview
-Attentum Study Focus is a two-part app for planning focus sessions, tracking metrics, and reviewing reports.
+Attentumn Study Focus is a two-part app for planning focus sessions, tracking metrics, and reviewing reports.
 The backend is an Express + Prisma API (SQLite by default) and the frontend is a Vite + React UI.

 ## Prerequisites
 - Node.js 18+ and npm